 3 Alternatives to Using an Air Pillow

-An air pillow is, without a doubt, the most common method to keeping your pool walls protected in the winter months.
-Some homeowners have their methods that have worked better than air pillows.
+An air pillow is, without a doubt, the most common method for keeping your pool walls protected in the winter months.
+However, some homeowners have used methods that have worked better than air pillows.
 Other pool owners are disappointed in an air pillow that may have lost air or popped during a prior winter.
 If you want to go your own way and break away from the air pillow crowd, we found a few alternatives for you.

 The 3 Alternatives to an Air Pillow